redhat-developer/redhat-sso-quickstarts/app-angular2/README.md

 To build this project, you will need nodejs/npm.
 To make modifications you will need to install TypeScript.
 For nodejs/npm, go to `https://nodejs.org`.
-Once installed, the the following command will install TypeScript:
+Once installed, the following command will install TypeScript:
 ````
 npm install -g typescript
 ````